AlexMahadevan/nicar-2019/regex.md

 Tip: Keep Regex 101 in PHP so the colors remain useful.

 Keep an eye on matches as you build a regex.
-If you lose some matches there is a problem with the data you need to look at. i.e. Bee Cave screwed up our firs regex attempt because there is a space.
+If you lose some matches there is a problem with the data you need to look at. i.e. Bee Cave screwed up our firss regex attempt because there is a space.
 So we add square brackets and a space so we can capture all words AND spaces.

+Asterisk: If you find it keep going, if youdon't fint it keep goig Plus sign, you have to find this

+Remember, brackets let us grab more than one thing.

+What now?

+Now go into subsitution.
+Here, we'll write another regex!
+$ = Grabs each group you're looking for.

+Now copy from regex101 and paste it back into Excel!

+"It's so beautiful!"